ShubhamNegi1701/CMPT_459_Data_Mining_Assignments/README.md

 # CMPT_459_Data_Mining_Assignments
-Assignment 2: Implementation of DBSCAN algorithm in household electricity dataset from scratch
+Assignment 2: Implementation of DBSCAN algorithm in household electricity dataset using python from scratch